JabRef/jabref/docs/sweng/SpecificationBook.md

 * Agents: *Jabref user*
 * Preconditions: *Two valid plain text references are available*
 * Common process
-    * Pressing "Add entry from plain text" button on the GUI (Jabref context menu)
+    * Pressing "New entry from plain text" button on the GUI (Jabref context menu) or the toolbar button
     * Insert one plain text reference
-    * Press the "parse" button on the GUI (pop-up window)
+    * Press the "Add to new library" button or "Add to current library button" on the GUI (dialog window)
     * Check if the parser results are correct
     * (Change bibtex entry if needed)
-    * Accept or decline bibtex entry
-    * Press "Add another entry" button on success dialog
     * Repeat steps 2-6
     * Press "close" button on success dialog
 * Postcondition success: *The two accepted entries have been successfully added to the library*